 Virtual building tours are $10/device, Costumed Interpreter/Meet the Residents tours are $15/device.
 All virtual tours are free for Museum members.

-Register now for our most epic and accessible gala ever on April 29!
-The event will include a sneak peek of our new permanent exhibit exploring Black history in Lower Manhattan, and a behind the scenes look at the ongoing stabilization of our historic tenement buildings.
+You’ll get a sneak peek of our new permanent exhibit exploring Black history in Lower Manhattan, and a behind the scenes look at the ongoing stabilization of our historic tenement buildings.

 More Virtual Programs